Shelby White Collection

 Case Summary

-White and her husband, the hedge fund pioneer Leon Levy, built up an immense antiquities collection over the decades, including more than seven hundred objects.
+Shelby White and her husband, the hedge fund pioneer Leon Levy, built an immense antiquities collection over decades, eventually including more than seven hundred objects.
 They often bought recently looted antiquities from known traffickers with few questions asked, court records show.
 This included many of the most valuable objects of ancient Greek and Roman art to surface on the market over the past half century, making their collection one of the most prominent – and controversial – in the world.

-Despite the couple's deep engagement with archaeology, their private collection was repeatedly criticized for being filled with objects that had been recently looted.
 Questions first emerged during the couple's “Glories of the Past” exhibition at the Met in 1990, which led to the publication of many of the collection's most prized objects for the first time.
 In 1993, the couple returned the Icklingham Bronzes after evidence emerged they had been looted from a field in the UK.

 Number of Objects

-89
+89 (2023 seizure)

 Object Type